argilla-io/distilabel/docs/sections/pipeline_samples/examples/exam_questions.md

     load_dataset >> text_generation  # (6)
 ````

 1. Download a single page for the demo.
 We could donwnload first the pages, or apply the same procedure to any type of data we want.
+In a real world use case, we would want to make a dataset from these documents first.

 2. Define the structure required for the answer using Pydantic.
 In this case we want for each page, a list with questions and answers (additionally we've added distractors, but can be ignored for this case).
 So our output will be a `ExamQuestions` model, which is a list of `ExamQuestion`, where each one consists in the `question` and `answer` fields as string fields.